ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 - Overall:
 	- I have a very high standard for research and require students to do RIGOROUS and IN-DEPTH research INDEPENDENTLY.
-	- As the entrance assessment, you will need to CLEARLY explain a recent paper from top conferences/journals, while sharing your THOUGHTS on it.
+	- As the entrance assessment, you will need to CLEARLY explain a recent top-tier paper, while sharing your THOUGHTS on it.

 <!--  -->
 - Our goal: